Ricket/nodebot/README.md

 Each script has a comment at the top clearly explaining what the script does and each command it makes available.

-To trigger a script action, you can say "<botname>, <action>" or "<prefix><action>" where prefix is set in the config file.
+To trigger a script action, you can say "{botname}, {action}" or "{prefix}{action}" where prefix is set in the config file.
 For example, "nodebot, help" or "~help".
 Some scripts don't react this way; the "say" script, for example, doesn't require a prefix, so you can simply write "say something" and the bot will reply "something".